Living and Learning in Community

-About 2,000 students call the halls "home".
-However, the residence halls are more than a convenient place to sleep!
+About 3,000 students live on-campus in a Residential Commons or other residential community.
+However, living on campus is more than just a convenient place to sleep!
 SMU is committed to providing an exceptional residential experience of living and learning together.
 Many factors combine to form this experience, including programs that support student learning and communities that support residents and help them feel more connected to the University.
-For most students, residence halls are an introduction to group living.
-This can be a wonderful and rewarding experience that residents value for the rest of their lives.

-Living in the halls can be rewarding and fun, however, it can also be a challenge.
-The Residence Hall Community Standards have been established, in conjunction with the Residence Hall Association, as fundamental guidelines for group living.
+Living in a community can be rewarding and fun, however, it can also be a challenge.
+The Residence Hall Community Standards have been established, in conjunction with The Housing Unification Board (The HUB), as fundamental guidelines for group living.
 These standards seek to balance individual freedoms with rights of the community, to establish communities that recognize and celebrate the dignity and self worth of all community members, and to hold residents accountable when they choose to violate these standards.

 - Resident Assistant: Students who live on most floors in the halls.
 RAs play a major role in developing a community.
 They are great resources for questions about life on campus, as well as about important policies and procedures.
 In residence halls with apartments, the RAs are called Community Assistants.